ftsrg-bta/lab-ethereum/guide.md

 - `transactions` is an unsigned integer (`uint`), storing the number of transactions in the current bank instance.
 It is incremented when users deposit or withdraw.
 - `balances` is a _mapping_ from addresses to integers, storing the current balance of each user.
 Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python.

-#### Types

-Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.
+**Types.** Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.
 Solidity offers various [_primitive types_](https://solidity.readthedocs.io/en/v0.5.0/types.html#value-types), including:
 - Booleans (true/false).
 - Signed and unsigned integers of various bit-lengths: `int8`, `int16`, `int24`, ..., `int256` are signed and `uint8`, `uint16`, `uint24`, ..., `uint256` are unsigned integers with 8, 16, 24, ..., 256 bits.
 The default `int` and `uint` types correspond to `int256` and `uint256` respectively.